linhunix/lnxmcp/docs/api/files/Mcp/Model/mcpBaseModelClass.php.txt

     protected function moduleCore() {
         /// is empty waith to be implemented
     }

     /**
+     *  Ideally this method shuld be used to insert the model code and the other are to be used only as normal */ protected function moduleSingleTon() {
+        /// is empty waith to be implemented
+    }

+    /**
      * only to have a confortable solutions to get data